makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/threat-intelligence-tools.md

 > For the last question for this scenario i had to figure out which Detection Alias can the email file "Email2.eml" be identified by, from the information given by VirusTotal.
 To figure this out i first went back to the VM on THM, launched the Terminal application, inputted the command "ls," then "enter" to list all directories.
 After locating the Desktop directory, i then inputted the command "cd
 Desktop," then "Enter," then "ls," then "Enter" to list all files within the Desktop directory.
 After locating the "Emails" directory i inputted the command "cd Emails," then "Enter," then "ls," then
-"Enter" to list all files with the "Emails" directory.
-After locating the file "Email2.eml," i then inputted the command "sha256sum Email2.eml," then enter to retrieve the hash of the email file which was "97028b1b198af6da1043b78e40e1efe519fe3def754cd9d1f29380ca11e5c361."
+"Enter" to list all files within the "Emails" directory.
+After locating the file "Email2.eml," i then inputted the command "sha256sum Email2.eml," then "enter" to retrieve the hash of the email file which was "97028b1b198af6da1043b78e40e1efe519fe3def754cd9d1f29380ca11e5c361."
 >
 > <img width="739" height="347" alt="tit21" src="https://github.com/user-attachments/assets/60775c41-a540-4861-9ce8-c7e8447e9598" />